elizabethcsw/CV/README.md

 ***During the bootcamp at Makers Academy:*** I have learnt and produced two mini React Native apps on my own, and an Node/Express Airbnb-clone with three other teammates in 5 days, without either of the technologies being taught on the course, while delivering every single weekend challenge during the bootcamp.

-For our final project, [Moomood](https://github.com/jenniferbacon01/moomood), a team of 5 of us at Makers Academy learnt Swift 4 and Dialogflow, a natural processing framework, and used them to build a fully-functioning iOS mood chatbot in 10 days.
+For our final project, Moomood ([github](https://github.com/jenniferbacon01/moomood), [deck](http://slides.com/elizabethchan/deck-1/fullscreen)), a team of 5 of us at Makers Academy learnt Swift 4 and Dialogflow, a natural processing framework, and used them to build a fully-functioning iOS mood chatbot in 10 days.

 ***Before I became a full stack developer:*** I earned a full-time offer at Hong Kong Stock Exchange by impressing my line manager with how quickly I picked up an understanding of the listing framework in Hong Kong and its fund raising methodologies, and the technologies that the team used.